Chi-Matty/Customer-Value-Segmentation-Revenue-Behaviour-Analysis-for-E-Commerce-Growth/README.md

 # Customer Value Segmentation & Revenue Behaviour Analysis for E-Commerce Growth
-This project explores customer purchase behaviour using real-world e-commerce transaction data.
-I performed RFM (Recency, Frequency, Monetary) analysis to segment customers, and conducted age group segmentation to understand spending patterns across different age brackets and countries.
-Key insights include top spending age groups, revenue distribution, and customer value tiers.
+This project was done to support strategic decision-making for an e-commerce business with limited customer insights and unclear revenue drivers.
+I analyzed and transformed 42,992 rows of raw transactional data after taking necessary steps to check for missing values, nulls, outliers, to uncover patterns in purchase behaviour, segment customer value using RFM scoring, and investigate performance across age brackets and countries.
+The analysis revealed key demographic segments, seasonal trends, and underperforming categories, helping to shape customer targeting, product strategy and retention efforts.

 ### 📊 Visualisation
 The key findings from this analysis are summarised in an Excel dashboard.